 CONGRATULATIONS!
 The staff and members of First Presbyterian Church congratulate you on your plans to be married.
 It is our hope that your wedding will provide a worshipful and joyful beginning for a life of committed marriage.
 First Presbyterian Church is the perfect place for a wedding.
 The sanctuary is adorn with beautiful Tiffany Stained Glass Windows and is air conditioned, so it is a perfect place for a wedding during the hot summer months.
 Non-members are welcome to hold weddings at our church and our church is open and inclusive.

 All arrangements for weddings are made by first contacting the Office Manager of the Church (716-433-5905) to request a wedding ceremony and date.
 She will gather basic information for our records and answer any other questions you may have.
 All church fees are to be paid to First Presbyterian Church at the time the wedding date is placed on the church calendar.
-We have also have a wedding form that should be filled in at the bottom of this page.
-In order to reserve your space.
+We also have a wedding form to be filled in it’s entirety located at the bottom of this page in order to reserve your space.

 If the church is notified at least two weeks prior to the wedding date, of a change or cancellation, a full refund will be issued.